ucsb-cs156-w24/jpa02-wzqd/README.md

 Repo: https://ucsb-cs156-f23/STARTER-jpa02

-* TODO: Correct the "deployed at" link to app on Heroku or Render below, then delete this TODO.
+* TODO: Correct the "deployed at" link to app on Dokku then delete this TODO.
 Replace it with a link to your running app on Dokku, e.g. https://jpa02-cgaucho.dokku-14.cs.ucsb.edu